Spicy Cowboy Chili

 - Shredded cheddar cheese, optional

 - Preheat oven to 425°.
 Remove papery outer skin from garlic bulb, but do not peel or separate the cloves.
 Cut off top of garlic bulb, exposing individual cloves.
 Brush cut cloves with 1 teaspoon oil.
 Wrap in foil.
-Bake 30-35 minutes or until cloves are soft.
+Bake until cloves are soft, 30-35 minutes.
 Unwrap and cool slightly.
 Squeeze garlic from skins; mash with a fork.

-- Meanwhile, in a large dry skillet over medium-high heat, toast chilies on both sides until puffy, about 3-6 minutes.
+- Meanwhile, in a large dry skillet over medium-high heat, toast chilies on both sides until puffy, 3-6 minutes.
 (Do not blacken.)
 Cool.
 Remove stems and seeds; coarsely chop chilies.
 Place in a small bowl; cover with beer.
-Let stand to soften, about 30 minutes.
+Let stand until softened, about 30 minutes.

 - In the same skillet, heat 1 tablespoon oil over medium-high heat.
 Brown beef in batches, adding additional oil if needed; transfer to a 6-qt. slow cooker.
 In the skillet, heat 2 teaspoons oil over medium heat.
 Add onions; cook and stir until tender.
 Add to beef.

 - Stir in the remaining ingredients, mashed garlic and dried chilies mixture.
-Cover and cook on low 7-9 hours or until meat is tender.
+Cover and cook on low until meat is tender, 7-9 hours.
 If desired, serve with cheese.